 The mandate section of the Annex refers to the “establishment of a youth body and the guidance on how youth are appointed to the body”.
 The draft resolution would benefit from providing greater detail on the future youth body and the relationship with the Youth Working Group.

-The modus operandi section of the Annex instructs the formal outputs of the Working Group to Standing Committee and COP be translated into the official languages of the Convention and other languages and posted on the Convention website.
+The modus operandi section of the Annex instructs the formal outputs of the Working Group to Standing Committee and COP (Standing Committee reports and draft resolutions) be translated into the official languages of the Convention and other languages and posted on the Convention website.
 It would benefit from a clearer definition of what constitutes a “formal output”.
 Moreover, translation into other languages other than the official language of the Convention would require additional resources.

 The draft resolution does not require a review by the STRP.